 They gave all the answers I was hoping for.
 After that meeting, I was even more certain that they were to be my child’s family.
 As we drove away I didn’t want to leave.
 I couldn’t wait to meet with them again.

-As months passed, the relationship with my dad began to heal, though even now it has not returned to normal.
+As months passed with the ups and downs, the relationship with my dad began to heal, though even now it has not returned to normal.
 I felt confident in my decision, but I felt sad and disappointed in the way the relationship with my dad had changed.
 Still, I continued to have faith and confidence in my choice.